divergio/realtime/README.md

 1. Use the Squad interface to create a squad.
 Be sure to give the squad a name, as it seems to cause problems in the interface if it doesn't have one.
 2. The second person should join the Squad.
-3. Launch Realtime, and select the created Squad from the left drop down.
+3. Launch Realtime, and select the created Squad from the left drop down (you might need to join from the right drop down first).
 4. Create a new chat by typing a name for the chat on the left "Chats" section.
 5. Click into the chat.
 6. The second user should launch realtime, select the Squad, and click into the chat as well.